racingmars/dwm/README.md

  * actualfullscreen (Add a real fullscreen mode instead of just the monocle layout; toggle with Mod4-F.)
+ * pertag       (Keep layout and other properties per tag instead of global.)

 The original patches are in the patches directory.